zulamit/zwallet/content/advanced/sub-account.md

 The first account is at index 0.

-To create a sub-account for the current selected account, long press the '+' button, and select "New Sub-account".
+To create a sub-account for the current selected account, *long press* the '+' button, and select "New Sub-account".

-{{< img Screenshot_20220403-144441.jpg >}}
+{{< img 2022-07-15_10-02-45.png >}}

 You'll be asked to provide a new name:

-{{< img Screenshot_20220403-144452.jpg >}}
+{{< img 2022-07-15_9-50-20.png >}}

-You can repeat this operation multiple times if you need more sub-accounts.
+You can increase the "Count" number if you need more sub-accounts.

+{{%notice info%}}
-Important Note: Ywallet recommends using a seed per account and not using sub-accounts.
-This feature is intended in case you want to recover accounts from other wallets that use this feature.
+Ywallet recommends using a seed per account and not using sub-accounts.
+This feature is intended for cases when you need to recover accounts from other wallets.
-Since shielded addresses are not visible on the blockchain, there is no advantage in using more than one.
+Since shielded addresses are not visible on the blockchain, there is no advantage in using more than one address.
-In case you want to give a unique address, diversified addresses (or snap addresses in Ywallet) offer a better solution.
+In case you want to give out a unique address, diversified addresses (or snap addresses in Ywallet) offer a better scalable solution.
+{{%/notice %}}

 ## Backup